ow2-proactive/proactive-jupyter-kernel/README.md

 TODO:

-1. add other languages support for tasks
-2. generic_info parameter to task pragma (list of key,value pairs)
-3. add pre/post-script to existing tasks (through new pragmas)
-4. check how to highlight Python syntax
+1. check how to highlight Python syntax
-5. add auto-complete
+2. add auto-complete
-6. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
+3. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
-7. explain dependencies handling in the README file
+4. explain dependencies handling in the README file
-8. add some examples pictures to README
+5. add some examples pictures to README
+6. add generic_info, pre/post scripts description in README file